Black-Eyed Peas

 • 1 ham hock smoked turkey wings of smoked pork necks will also work

-• 6 slices bacon not thin or center cut
+• 1/2 pound thick bacon diced not thin or center cut

 • 1 onion diced